 Aided by the North Star, 16th-century explorer Ponce de Leon made his way from A Land Without Indoor Plumbing to La Florida.
 Today, he probably couldn’t find his own Waze to the grocery store.

 Any traffic cop can tell you that the techno-chickens have come home to roost.
-In the first six months of 2016, traffic fatalities rose by 10.4 percent, to 17,775, from the comparable period of 2015, according to the National Transportation Safety Board.
+In 2017, traffic fatalities dropped slightly, to 37,133, from the comparable period of 2016 (37,806), according to the National Transportation Safety Board.

 The keepers of the grisly statistics are alarmed, as well they should be.
 That’s a subject for long, thoughtful consideration on another day.

 Right now, it’s time to for 2.29 million Floridians to load the car and head over the river and through the woods.
 The AAA is on the rooftops, shouting its seasonal plea.

 You know how it goes, because you heard your mom say it every time you walked out the front door: Be patient.
 Limit distractions.
 Stay safe.